ElofssonLab/PRODRES/README.md

 in order to install:
 1. have DockerFile in the same folder of src/ and test/

-2. execute the following command (**remember the dot at the end**): docker build -t fastpssm .
+2. execute the following command (*remember the dot at the end*): docker build -t fastpssm .

 3. wait for the long build that require databases to be downloaded

-4a. you can access the virtual machine with ready-to-execute fastpssm pipeline using:
+4. you can access the virtual machine with ready-to-execute fastpssm pipeline using:
     - docker run -t -i fastpssm
     - then access /fastpssm/ folder and call the pipeline:
   - python fastPSSM.py --input /test/single_seq.fa --output /test/rst_1_seq/ -- psiblast

-4b. or you can import an input folder from local machine with: docker run -t -i -v /path/to/import/:/path/in/virtualmachine/ fastpssm
-    then access /fastpssm/ and call the pipeline to the imported data: python fastPSSM.py --input /path/in/virtualmachine/filename.fasta --output /path/in/virtualmachine/output/
+5. or you can import an input folder from local machine with: docker run -t -i -v /path/to/import/:/path/in/virtualmachine/ fastpssm then access /fastpssm/ and call the pipeline to the imported data: python fastPSSM.py --input /path/in/virtualmachine/filename.fasta --output /path/in/virtualmachine/output/

     Contact GitHub API Training Shop Blog About